 4. Rein in electronics and evening stimuli

-TV, tablets, computer, phones, excited conversation – which of these helps you drift off?
+TV, tablets, computer, phones, exciting conversations – which of these helps you drift off?
 If you guessed none of the above, then you’d be correct.
 The blue light from electronics screams DAYLIGHT to your eyeballs and brain.
 Turning electronics off two hours before bed is ideal.
 In addition to the light, think about the tones of the conversations you’re watching as well as the other sounds and visual imagery.
 These can jar you into an awake state.
 We know, the struggle is real to resist another episode on Netflix but your circadian rhythm will thank you for it.

 5. Set a “bedtime”